347956/JPOGTrex/README.md

  > The wiki page might be slightly out of date regarding how the JPOGTrex prefab is constructed.

 > [!NOTE]
 > I do not own any of the Assets nor made them myself.
 The models, animations and some of the audio clips were made by: [Blue Tongue Entertainment](https://en.wikipedia.org/wiki/Blue_Tongue_Entertainment), which was closed down in 2011.
+> I also got some sounds for the T-rex from the game [Primal Carnage: Extinction](https://store.steampowered.com/app/321360/Primal_Carnage_Extinction/).

 ## Dependencies ✅